 To reheat, remove the piece of salmon from the bowl and heat it in the microwave for 1 -2 minutes and then return it to the bowl.
 Top with onion straws and enjoy!
 If you do not think you will eat the bowl in two days, it is best to store all the ingredients separately in the fridge, or at least the salmon since that will not last more than two days.

 Sure can!
 To make this gluten-free, use certified gluten-free rice and soy sauce, or use coconut aminos in place of the soy sauce.
 Also, omit the onion straws or replace them with sesame seeds.
 To make this bowl vegan, replace the honey with agave or maple syrup and use tofu or chickpeas in place of salmon.

 What is a Buddha bowl?

-I kind of went over this above, but buddha bowls lack a formal definition.
-It is generally accepted as any warm bowl with a grain, vegetable, and protein.
-According to Urban Dictionary, a buddha bowl is “a bowl which is packed so full that it has a rounded "belly" appearance on the top much like the belly of a buddha”.
+I kind of went over this above, but Buddha bowls lack a formal definition.
+It's generally accepted as any warm bowl with grain, vegetables, and protein.
+According to Urban Dictionary, a Buddha bowl is “a bowl which is packed so full that it has a rounded "belly" appearance on the top much like the belly of a buddha”.

 What is a good size bowl for a Buddha bowl?

 Good question!
 Buddha bowls are best served in wide shallow bowls.
 This is because it allows you to reach all the ingredients or mix them all to ensure you have a bite of everything together.

 You can eat it pretty much any way, but I recommend cutting up the salmon and mixing everything together to get a bite of everything at once.
 Typically I eat this bowl so fast that I forget how I ate it… You could also top with a little sriracha mayo for an additional creaminess!

 Soy Sauce is rumored to be traced back to a sauce called “jan” in ancient China.
 This sauce referred to anything that began from picking raw materials in salt to preserving them.
 (Source)